cockroachdb/docs/src/current/cockroachcloud/connect-to-your-cluster.md

 {% include cockroachcloud/filter-tabs/crdb-cloud-connection.md %}

 This page shows you how to connect to your {{ site.data.products.dedicated }} cluster.
-This includes the administrative task of creating allowed networks to support SQL client connects, as well as the steps for connecting to the cluster with CockroachDB's [built-in SQL client](../{{site.current_cloud_version}}/cockroach-sql.html).
+This includes the administrative task of configuring allowed networks to support SQL client connections, as well as the steps for connecting to the cluster with CockroachDB's [built-in SQL client](../{{site.current_cloud_version}}/cockroach-sql.html).

 ## Before you start